Lattice Boltzmann Boundary Conditions for Flow, Convection-Diffusion and MHD Simulations: General derivation of various LBM boundary schemes

 The derivation above in Section~\ref{B.F.L.
-BC} is based on the bounceback scheme and valid only for the constraint of velocity (i.e., the first-order moment) on boundaries.
-In the current study, we propose a derivation using the conservation requirement of the zeroth- or first-order moment for open and solid boundaries, making its applications general.
+BC} proposed in Ref.~\cite{Bouzidi2001} is based on the bounceback scheme and valid only for the constraint of a given velocity (i.e., the first-order moment) on boundaries.
+In the current study, we propose a derivation using the conservation requirement of the zeroth- or first-order moment for open and solid boundaries, making its applications general for boundary conditions with different given properties.
+We also extend the bounceback scheme for boundary conditions with a zero-normal gradient and include a flux term if the normal gradient is not zero for surface reactions and a correction term if the boundary is moving.
+Interpolation/extrapolation will be used for curved boundaries with arbitrary boundary-to-grid distances.
+Table~\ref{tab:BCs} summarises various boundary conditions for multi-physics simulations that will be discussed in the following.

 As shown in Fig.~\ref{fig-schematic2}, the boundary is located at the point X and the mirror point Y always has the same distance to X as the point B that is the first solid grid point near the boundary.
 Post-relaxation distribution functions from the points Y and B, namely $f_{\rm rel,1}(Y, t)$ and $f_{\rm rel,3}(B, t)$ for flow simulations as an example, will arrive at the boundary at the same time.
 Therefore, $f_{\rm rel,3}(B, t)$, which is an auxiliary quantity since relaxation is not required/executed at the point B, can be determined from $f_{\rm rel,1}(Y, t)$ according to moments conservation that will be elaborated in the following subsections for each specific boundary condition.
-Then, $f_3(A, t+\Delta t)=f_{\rm rel,3}(B, t)$ is used to update the unknown distribution function at the next time step for the first fluid grid point A near the boundary.
+Then, $f_3(A, t+\Delta t)=f_{\rm rel,3}(B, t)$ is used to update the unknown distribution function at the next timestep for the first fluid grid point A near the boundary.

 Similar to the heuristic derivation above in Section~\ref{B.F.L.
 BC}, an interpolation or extrapolation scheme is used to obtain $f_{\rm rel,1}(Y, t)$ in order to account for arbitrary boundary locations.
 Additionally, the equilibrium distribution function is involved in some boundary conditions and the required macroscopic quantities $\phi$ at the boundary are either specified or extrapolated from the neighbouring fluid grid points.
 For brevity, we do not distinguish the specified and extrapolated $\phi$ at the boundary but an extrapolation is always implemented if $\phi$ is unknown.
 For an arbitrary boundary location X with $d=\overline{AX}/\overline{EA}\in(0,1]$, we use the following extrapolation for any unknown $\phi$: